RenHou/STTGK3013MobileWebProgramming/Lab Assignment 1/tripfuelcostestimator/README.md

 # Trip Fuel Cost Estimator

-This Fuel Cost Estimator is the application to estimate the cost fuel for the trip.
+This Fuel Cost Estimator is an application designed to estimate the cost of fuel for a trip.
-This application is estimate based on the distance (km), car fuel efficiency (km/L), fuel price (RM/L).
+This application is estimated based on the distance (km), car fuel efficiency (km/L), and fuel price (RM/L).

-Input : distance (km), car fuel efficiency (km/L), fuel price (RM/L).
+Input: distance (km), car fuel efficiency (km/L), fuel price (RM/L).
-Process : total fuel cost =  (distance / car fuel efficiency) * fuel price
+Process: total fuel cost = (distance / car fuel efficiency) * fuel price
-Output :total fuel cost
+Output: total fuel cost

 Widget list used:
 1. Scaffold